johan974/angular-testing-jest-spectator/README.md

 # Reproduce error:

+* This is just a demo project.
+The interesting part for Spectator is the 'component1' component.
+* Start 'ng serve' and you see a simple page.
+* Start 'jest --watch' and the tests start.
+Watch for the 'component1.component*.spec.ts' tests.

 * This is a Angular 12 project with a Spectator 7.1.

 These are the commands I did: